FlurinLa/Flurin_BIO392/notes.md

 ex.22
 -s “only report hits in B
 		that overlap A on the _same_ strand.”
-> which strand?
+- which strand?
-	+/- strand?
+	+/- strand.

-> faster way of clicking through terminal command?
+- faster way of clicking through terminal command?

 ex.24
 - I dont really get the output

-> awk $no sometimes seems to grab columns, sometimes rows?
+- awk $no sometimes seems to grab columns, sometimes rows? nope, $(>1) outputs a column

-## ..
+	$0 outputs whole stuff
+	grab rows with NR

+## ..on with the file formats

 - no of reported genes depends on gene predicting tool used!